-In a collaborative divorce, both spouses work together to come up with an agreement to settle the divorce.
-The lawyers act as advisors who help the spouses understand what’s a fair settlement under the law and assist in the preparation of the divorce agreement.
+In a collaborative divorce, both spouses work together with collaboratively trained counsel to develop a mutually acceptable agreement to settle the issues necessary to end a marriage.
+The lawyers act as advisors who help the spouses gather all relevant information needed to reach a settlement under the law and assist in the preparation of the divorce agreement.
 While the very fact that you’re divorcing may make collaborative divorce seem like a bad idea, many spouses are able to come together around the idea that it’s in their own best interest to settle the divorce amicably.

 Mediation gives you a little extra help when a purely collaborative divorce seems too difficult.
 The mediator’s job is to help guide your discussions towards finding win-win solutions.
-If bad feelings or stubbornness start to get in the way, the mediator helps address the issue in a positive way that promotes mutual understanding.
+If bad feelings or stubbornness start to get in the way, the mediator can bring a positive new perspective to the issues in a way that promotes mutual understanding.
 The ultimate goal is for you to be able to move forward towards an agreement.

 Jonetta J. Kapusta-Dorogi, LLC helps you find alternatives to a contested divorce.
 If you’re near Cleveland, Ohio, contact us today to schedule a consultation.